 1. CONDUCT OF MEETINGS

-1.1 The appropriate Secretary shall give notice of all meetings (business and non-business) of the Guild and of meetings of the Districts to the membership by way of tower captains or tower secretaries at least four weeks prior to the meeting.
+1.1 The appropriate Secretary shall give notice of all meetings (business and non-business) of the Guild and of meetings of the Districts to the membership by way of tower captains or tower secretaries at least three weeks prior to the meeting.
 This will include notice of any resolutions to be discussed that may result in a change of rules, and invitation for any items to be added to the agenda.